uwsbel/autonomy-toolkit/tutorials/using-the-development-environment/README.md

-# Using the AV Development Environment
+# Using the ATK Development Environment

-The AV development environment has been created to expedite the process from algorithm implementation to testing in simulation to deploying the control stack on the MiniAV (or any other compatible platform).
+The ATK development environment has been created to expedite the process from algorithm implementation to testing in simulation to deploying the control stack on the Autonomy Research Testbed (ART) (or any other compatible platform).

 ## Prerequisites